 In addition to fitness programs, the Beck Center offers numerous wellness programs, in conjunction with student health services.
 These programs promote a balanced lifestyle by focusing on physical, mental, intellectual, social, and spiritual health.
 Transy’s wellness programs are designed to enhance health awareness, motivate actions to change lives, create environments that support good health practices, and prevent illness, injury, and disability.

 Intramural sports offer students, faculty, and staff members the opportunity to get involved, meet people, and relieve stress—all while having fun and improving health.
-Nearly 60 percent of students participate in 24 intramural activities.
+Students participate in 24 intramural activities.
 The program provides entertainment and a rallying point for Transylvania community members, regardless of their athletic ability.

 Opportunities are available at the recreational level or at a more competitive pace, in either individual or team sports.
 Some of the options offered at Transylvania are listed below.